 - Build up your financial competency to a sufficient level

-- Reinvest your capital gains, rental, interest, dividend, business income into your wealth machine
+- Reinvest your capital gains, rental, interest, dividend, and business income into your wealth machine

 - Learn what makes the most impact to building wealth